amatree/my-portfolio-html/README.md

 ## About Me

-I am a beginner web developer/software engineer with asppiration in building responsive, user-friendly websites, useful tools and softwares, as well as open-source libraries for everyone.
-I am a detail and quality oriented programmer.
+I am a beginner web developer/software engineer with aspiration in building responsive, user-friendly websites, useful tools and softwares, as well as open-source libraries for everyone.
+I am a detail and quality-oriented programmer.
 My skills include HTML, CSS, JavaScript, React, Python, C#, and Java.

 ## Contact